 Canter-Berry Farms, Auburn

-- Opening Day for Blueberry U-Pick: Mid to late July 2025 (Exact day has not been announced)
+- Opening Day for Blueberry U-Pick: Typically around mid-July (Exact day has not been announced)

 Canter-Berry Farms is a small, friendly blueberry farm just southeast of Auburn in the upper Green River Valley, in the shadow of Mount Rainier.
 They raise 8 different blueberry varieties that offer unique flavors.
 Check Facebook for updates closer to the date range listed above.-